doocs/leetcode/solution/0600-0699/0619.Biggest Single Number/README_EN.md

 +-------------+------+
 | num         | int  |
 +-------------+------+
-There is no primary key for this table.
-It may contain duplicates.
+This table may contain duplicates (In other words, there is no primary key for this table in SQL).
 Each row of this table contains an integer.
 </pre>